-This document is the group tax strategy for Arrow Global Group Limited and all subsidiaries in respect of the financial year ending 31 December 2021.
+This document is the group tax strategy for Sherwood Topco Limited and all subsidiaries (the “Group”) in respect of the financial year ending 31 December 2023.

 The Group aims to manage its tax affairs in a responsible and transparent manner, to comply with relevant legislation and minimise risk whilst ensuring efficient utilisation of legitimate reliefs and incentives.
 This objective is aligned to the broader vision and values of the Group.